kdl0013/dl_rzsm_drought_subseasonal/README.md

 ECWMF began migrating their data to a new source (https://apps.ecmwf.int/datasets/data/s2s/levtype=sfc/type=cf/).
 This means that the download scripts may not work anymore after July 2024.

 GEFSv12 data is downloaded from source https://aws.amazon.com/marketplace/pp/prodview-ae4rze4k5yi74.

+Link to the publication will be provided after peer-review process.